jimshowalter/architecture-enforcer/README.md

 > -d (debug)

+The first two args specify input files.
+The third arg specifies the directory where output files go.

-The last six args are optional, and can appear in any order (or not at all).
+The last eight args are optional, and can appear in any order (or not at all).
 For details, see the notes below.

 Unresolved types and illegal references are written to the output directory (if strict is not specified).